Felt returns to Salts Mill for a limited run as part of Saltaire Festival 2021.

 Claire Tindale is a Manchester based artist working primarily with sculpture and installation.
 She uses the miniature and variations in scale to explore physical and psychological spaces, responding to environments and those who occupy them.

-Commissioned by Saltaire Inspired for the 2021 Saltaire Arts Trail.
+Felt was commissioned by Saltaire Inspired for the 2021 Saltaire Arts Trail and originally exhibited in May/June 2021.
 Kindly supported by Arts Council England, Salts Mill, Curtis Wool and Campaign for Wool.